osmosis-labs/assetlists/LISTING.md

 ### Full Integration for Best Experience (recommended)

-Osmosis Frontend aims to foster a polished and complete user experience when users intereact with an asset.
+Osmosis Frontend aims to foster a polished and complete user experience when users interact with an asset.
 This is best provided when the asset has all metadata registered correctly and thoroughly, as well as be recognized by key external interfaces, and have sufficient and efficient liquidity on Osmosis.

 Registered Asset Metadata at the [Cosmos Chain Registry](https://github.com/cosmos/chain-registry):
  - The correct `coingecko_id`: